yodrew/darkroomretreat/manuscript/psychology.md

 The doctrine of original sin says life is inherently corrupt and impotent.
 Accordingly, allopathy views disease as natural and unavoidable.
 Nevermind that an intact organism is healthy; that life logically implies health; that disease logically depends on health; that nature requires health; tha without it, we are obviously headed toward the abyss; that near-universal health in the rest of nature contradicts the idea of life's sinfulness.
 Allopathy just doubles down on its mystical assertions of human exceptionalism while pretending to be rational and scientific.
 Meanwhile, it views health as an unexplainable stroke of luck.
 "You have a good constitution," doctors say, as if that is a helpful explanation.
 But they see nothing really wrong when people get sick.
 Medicine is not an abject failure.
 It's just how life is.

 This is why doctors gloss over causes.
 They often speak in tautologies, substituting diagonosis for explanation.
 For example,  "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
 It's just life expressing its weak, morbid nature.
-They might deign to look another level of causation down in explaining illness.
+They might deign to look down another level of causation in explaining illness.
 But this goes against their premises.
 They usually skip right to symptomology and treatment, germ theory of disease in hand.

 The germ theory of disease says microscopic invaders cause disease.
 We are victims of infection.
 The organism is helpless.
 The doctor is capable and must fight, overcome, and root out the germs with drugs, treatment, and surgery.
 This is what I meant by exorcism.
-Trouble is, germs don't always result in the disease associated with them, and they aren't always present in it.
+Trouble is, germs don't always result in the disease associated with them, they aren't always present in it, and getting rid of them doesn't always get rid of the disease.
 So much for the germ theory.

 On the other hand, a distinct pattern of vital factors, history, and lifestyle can be detected in those who suffer and a quite different one in those who don't.
 The differences reveal the decisive causes and their ordinary character.
 In response, medicine continually moves the goalposts by inventing new diagnoses.
 Logic does not apply to holy war.
 The people tire of this hairsplitting.
 They just want to be well so they can get on with their lives.
 They quit the doctors, strike out on their own, and hope for the best.
-Medicine is astoundingly harmful[^6], so this often works better.
+Medicine is astoundingly harmful[^11], so this often works better.

 The hygienist's rational and benevolent view of disease keeps him cool as a cucumber.
 He does not react.
 He observes.
 He studies.
 Disease is a normal function of an organism under poor conditions, not a foreign entity to attack and expel.
 Hygiene makes the time necessary to correct allopathy's drunken imbalances with careful etiology (study of causes).